dramforever/easyriscv/index.md

 *extensions* for other features like floating point or compressed instructions.
 However, I would still consider what we have here a "complete" instruction set.
-For example, Rust has [Tier 2 support][rust-riscv32-none] for the target `riscv32i-unknown-none-elf` which actually works completely fine with only the instructions we'll cover here.
+For example, Rust has [Tier 2 support][rust-riscv32-none] for the target `riscv32i-unknown-none-elf` which works completely fine with only the instructions we'll cover here.

 [rust-riscv32-none]: https://doc.rust-lang.org/nightly/rustc/platform-support/riscv32-unknown-none-elf.html